advantys/workflowgen-templates/integration/webhooks/sendhttppost/README.md

  ![Results page](assets/result_page.png)

  In the case of the Objects example, you can also receive a nested JSON containing object properties (e.g. Person.Name, Person.Address.City).
-The DataTypes example can receive OUT parameters from all supported data types (Text, Numeric, and DateTime)
+The DataTypes example can receive OUT parameters from all supported data types (Text, Numeric, and DateTime).

 <a name="troubleshooting"></a>
 ###Troubleshooting